 This course will investigate scientific concepts relating to the care of companion animals.
 Students will study the nutrition, safety, training, health, and general care of companion animals.
 The course will focus on dogs, cats, rabbits, birds, reptiles, guinea pigs, rodents, and fish.
-Laboratory activities will provide opportunities for problem-solving through practical applications to learn scientific concepts.
+Laboratory activities will provide opportunities for problemsolving through practical applications to learn scientific concepts.
 Application to current issues will also be explored.
-This class is great for any student who owns a pet or is interested in a career with companion animals.
+This class is great for any student who owns a pet or is interested in a career with companion animals

-LARGE ANIMAL SCIENCE (every odd year)
+LARGE ANIMAL SCIENCE

+Grade 12

+Semester

-Grade 12 Semester Elective .5 Credit
+Elective .5 Credit